chinapedia/wikipedia.abstract.en/Page/Catalysis.md

-Low_Temperature_Oxidation_Catalyst.jpeg that utilizes a low-temperature oxidation catalyst to convert carbon monoxide to less toxic carbon dioxide at room temperature.
+that utilizes a low-temperature oxidation catalyst to convert carbon monoxide to less toxic carbon dioxide at room temperature.
 It can also remove formaldehyde from the air.]]

 CATALYSIS () is the process of increasing the rate of a chemical reaction by adding a substance known as a CATALYST[1] (), which is not consumed in the catalyzed reaction and can continue to act repeatedly.
 Because of this, only very small amounts of catalyst are required to alter the reaction rate in principle.[2]